Man accused of trying to set neighbor’s house on fire twice

 “Hearing the glass shatter and I’m on the phone with 911.
 I’m really thinking my life was about to be over,” she said.

-Deputies say a vase was thrown through the window and gas poured on the side of the home.
+Deputies says a vase was thrown through the window and gas poured on the side of the home.
 Kneisly was arrested again.

 “I don’t why,” Woodley said.
 “I don’t have a clue why he is picking on this house.”